cinqict/jenkinsdev/blog1.md

 ## Disable Setup Wizard
-The first step we take is to disable the welcome page called "SetupWizard" where you need to add a secret key.
+The first step to take is to disable the welcome page called "SetupWizard" where you need to add a secret key.
 This can be done by adding a Java option to your Dockerfile.

 ```dockerfile